Winter in Amsterdam

 9) The streets are yours

 Amsterdam is less crowded in winter time, meaning shorter queues at the major museums and more chance of getting a table at your favourite bar or restaurant.
-Save the winter months for exploring the Anne Frank House, Rijksmusuem and Van Gogh Museum, where you can shelter from the cold and then pile into a cosy brown bar afterwards.
+Save the winter months for exploring the Rembrandt House Museum, Rijksmusuem and Van Gogh Museum (all of which are free to visit with a City Card), where you can shelter from the cold and then pile into a cosy brown bar afterwards.

 Sinterklaas: likes to make an entrance